EssentialsX/Website/Home.md

 **Note:** When updating EssentialsX, you need to update *all* the modules to the same version to prevent version mismatch errors.
 In addition, you may want to update your config file - the latest config file can always be found [here](https://github.com/EssentialsX/Essentials/blob/2.x/Essentials/src/config.yml).

-## The original Essentials plugin
+## Updating from Essentials 2

-EssentialsX is a fork of the original [Essentials](https://github.com/essentials/Essentials), which was discontinued in 2014.
-EssentialsX adds several new features over the original Essentials plugin and the SpigotMC Essentials fork.
-See [Improvements](Improvements) and [Changelogs](Changelogs) for more information.
+EssentialsX is a fork of the original [Essentials project](https://github.com/essentials/Essentials), which was discontinued in 2014.
+EssentialsX adds several new features over the original Essentials - [the Improvements page](Improvements) and [EssentialsX changelogs](https://github.com/EssentialsX/Essentials/releases) for more information.

-To upgrade from Essentials 2.14.x or earlier, stop your server, replace your Essentials jars with the equivalent EssentialsX jars and restart your server.
-EssentialsX will load and convert your old Essentials files when you first run it.
+To upgrade from Essentials 2.14.x or earlier, stop your server, delete the old Essentials jars and replace them with the equivalent EssentialsX jars.
+We recommend renaming your `config.yml` file to take advantage of new settings added by EssentialsX, and taking a full backup of your `plugins/Essentials/` folder.
+Once you restart your server, EssentialsX will create a new `config.yml` and update old user data to the new format.